lannon/pigfish-investor-ingestor/README.md

 * An onboarding workflow for users/partners to allow for internal vetting of users such that a random party with a URL can't start filling the disk with nonsense
+* Better validation of investor inputs, e.g., phone number and address validation and basic formatting of social security numbers
 * While it's highly unlikely, it's possible that the UI could use some polish